AliRezaJoodi/8051_Projects/RelayController_LaserPointer_1CH/README.md

 MCU:		AT89S51
 Frequency:     	11059200MHz (External Crystal)

 Note: It's a easy project with 8051 and was a prototype.
 Although this made using microcontroller but, it could be done with logic gates.
+Note: Included schematic and PCB layout with Proteus
+Note: It's a prototype and should get better

 ### Folder and Files Description
 It has included: